mnpg/Reolink_api_documentations/Bash-scripts/README.md

 ----

-### 4. SIREN ACTIVATION : manual mode or repetition mode
+### 4. SIREN ACTIVATION : manual mode or repeat mode
 <details>
 <summary>HOW-TO detailed</summary>

- For those which have a recent cameras (AI) There are 2 modes for triggering the siren : the manual mode and the repetition mode.
+ For those which have a recent cameras (AI) There are 2 modes for triggering the siren : the manual mode and the repeat mode.
 Here are the methods to use these, depends on what you want. \
  **!!
 IMPORTANT !!** : these commands do not work with non AI cameras because this command isn't included in their firmware.

  **SIREN in manual mode**\